debanjum/Analytext/README.md

 =============
 > A LaTex Aware Text Analysor and Visualisation

-A set of BASH scripts that will analyse your Text and LaTex Files and output complete and sectionwise graphs and databases
+A set of BASH scripts that will analyse your Text and LaTex Files and output complete and sectionwise word frequency graphs and data.

 DEPENDENCIES